stutimisra/EmotionalConversionStarGAN/README.md

  A full training run will take ~24 hours on a decent GPU.
 The auxiliary emotional classifier can also be trained independently using **classifier_train.py**.

  # Sample Conversion
- Once a model is trained you can convert IEMOCAP audio samples using **convert.py**.
+ Once a model is trained you can convert the output audio samples using **convert.py**.
 Running
  ```
  python convert.py --checkpoint <path/to/model_checkpoint.ckpt> -o ./processed_data/converted
  ```